-The Central Carolina Community Foundation is a non-profit that serves 11 counties in the Midlands.
-It links the resources of donors to areas of need within the communities in the area.
 Central Carolina Community Foundation provides a creative cost-effective way for people to invest in charitable causes they are passionate about.
 They also collaborate with non-profit organizations and community partners to meet community needs.
 Midlands Gives brings the region together throughout the year.
-In addition to being a year-round resource for donors, on May 5th, the initiative amplifies during an 18hour giving challenge.
+In addition to being a year-round resource for donors, on May 3rd, the initiative amplifies during an 18hour giving challenge.

-From 6am to 11:59pm on that day donors can give a minimum of $20 or more to their favorite non-profit.
+From 6am to 11:59pm on May 3rd, donors can give a minimum of $10 or more to their favorite non-profit.
 Donors visit the online giving platform at MidlandsGives.org to search for profiles of participating non-profits, CCAL is one of those.
 They select their organization and add to their cart.

-What can the membership do to help?
+What can the CCAL membership do to help?
 You can challenge each other, match gifts, and reach out to community partners to give.
 There is a social media component.
 Place information for the dates and times up on your Facebook page, your website and Twitter and Instagram pages.
 Talk to friends and family.
-Create a Champion page at the MidlandsGives.org site and set your own fundraising goal or CCAL.

 If anyone has any questions, please contact me by email at firstname.lastname@example.org.